 The Board has full and unrestricted access to all of the Group’s information whether as a full board or in their individual capacity to enable them to discharge their duties to their full capacity pertaining to the Group’s affairs and business.

-External professional advisors, consultants and company secretaries are made available to render their independent views and advise to the Board.
+External professional advisors, consultants and company secretary are made available to render their independent views and advise to the Board.

 3.5 Investor Relations and Shareholder Communication